arndom/soroban-js-frameworks-tutorial/docs/next-integration/integration.md

 ## Preparing our App

 To be able to do the above, we need a way to have our app talk to blockhain.
-For react there is a suites package prefixed with **@soroban-react** that gives us:
+For react there is a suites of packages prefixed with **@soroban-react** that gives us:
 - A Context Provider called `SorobanReactProvider`
   - Which we will use to specify:
     - The `chain(s)` we want our app to support
     - The  `contract(s)` our app will use to talk to blockhain
     - The `wallet(s)` our app will support
     - And our app name
-  - This context allows us build out all the features of our app.
+  - This context provides us variables and functions that allows
+    - Connect/Disconnect our wallet
+    - Sending a messgae
+    - Fetch the last message
-- It also provides a hook `useRegisteredContract` to allow us select our contract and work with it.
+- It also provides a hook `useRegisteredContract` to allow us select our contract that we will use to fetch the last message & send our message

-- The above two are key in this integration.
+> These two work together to make our application function seamlessly.

 :::info